 Now, we consider this picture-perfect destination to be our second home.

-The formation and history of Lake Toba is nothing short of epic.
-The landcape here was formed around 77,000 years ago in a super-volcanic eruption that was the largest known explosive event to occur on earth in 25 million years.
+A Lake Toba travel guide wouldn’t be complete without a look into the volcanic nature of the area.
+The formation and history of Lake Toba Indonesia is nothing short of epic.
+The landscape here was formed around 77,000 years ago in a super-volcanic eruption that was the largest known explosive event to occur on earth in 25 million years.

 The consequences of this eruption were chaos for our planet.